emarsden/dash-mpd-cli/README.md

 ```

 The application can also be built statically with the musl-libc target on Linux.
 First install the
-MUSL library on your system.
-Add linux-musl as a target to your Rust toolchain, then rebuild for the
+[MUSL C standard library](https://musl.libc.org/) on your system.
+Add linux-musl as a target to your
-relevant target:
+Rust toolchain, then rebuild for the relevant target:

 ```
 $ sudo apt install musl-dev